 While climate finance has increased in recent years, it’s far less than what’s required to achieve global targets.
 In fact, Oxfam recently revealed that wealthy nations are falling short of their long-standing pledge to mobilize $US100 billion in climate finance annually from 2020 to 2025.
 Much of this funding was meant for developing nations which, despite contributing less to the climate crisis, face outsized costs from climate-related disasters.

 Too often, the opportunity cost of a sustainable way forward has been miscalculated, based on the false belief that the choice was either/or, now or later.
 It’s past time to see the sustainable path for what it is: our best chance to build resilient, thriving communities.
 A path that will require a massive financial mobilization by the public and private sectors, but one that will save lives and livelihoods.

-When global leaders come together for COP26 this November in Glasgow, it’s imperative that they not only sign ambitious agreements to halt and reverse climate change, but that they develop plans to fund those agreements.
+When global leaders come together for COP27 this November in Sharm El-Sheikh, Egypt, it’s imperative that they not only sign ambitious agreements to halt and reverse climate change, but that they develop plans to fund those agreements.
 This guide outlines strategies to do just that.

 Time is running short, but we still have the chance to trust science to guide our solutions, to choose economies that serve our communities now and later, and to create a world where nature and people thrive together.

 Check out our latest thinking and real-world solutions to some of the most complex challenges facing people and the planet today.